True Terpenes - True High

 The relaxing effect makes it beneficial for stress or muscle spasms.
 It acts in synergy with other terpenes, potentiating THC as an analgesic, CBD, and linalool as antipsychotics and the antispasmodic effect of many cannabinoids.
 It also increases insulin secretion by stimulating glucose.

 Research has indicated that limonene may also function as an anticancer agent and prevent the growth of tumors.
 In addition, limonene can pass the blood-brain barrier with ease and increases concentration and attention.
 Some products also use limonene to reduce anxiety and depression.
 Limonene is also a natural repellent for insects; an aromatic terpene that many plants use to defend against predators and insects.
 Haze varieties are a potential source of this kind of terpene.

 Linalool is reminiscent of fresh flowers.
 It gives off a floral aroma and is usually found in plants of the lavender family.

 It has sedative and anxiolytic effects, intake of morphine can be reduced simply by inhaling it.
 It can provide a local analgesic effect at the same level as lidocaine and menthol and its effectiveness to treat distinct types of cancer is being investigated.

-Caryophyllene is present in various spices and herbs, especially in black pepper, in which it imparts a spicy flavor.
-It has anti-inflammatory and analgesic substances, and is one of the active principles of clove.
+Caryophyllene terpene is present in various spices and herbs, especially in black pepper, in which it imparts a spicy flavor.
+It has anti-inflammatory and analgesic substances.
 It has the ability to activate the cannabinoid 2 receptors (CB2).

 It is an effective remedy for toothache and is to contain anti-fungal properties.
 Beta-caryophyllene is also a defense weapon of plants; plants produces this terpene to attract the predators of herbivorous insects.
 The oxide of caryophyllene is an insecticide and fungicide.